lanano12/superheroes-c/README.md

 Above all, Build Circle values clear, well-tested code.

-1. With supporting tests, write a terminal app that downloads a log file of recent superhero battles and calculates the winner, the app should output the winner of each battle on the screen.
-The log file can be downloaded [here](https://dc-battles.s3.eu-west-2.amazonaws.com/dc_battles.csv).
-You only need to consider the "happy" path.
+1. With supporting tests, write a function that calculates the winner of some recent superhero battles, the function should return the winner of each battle.
+The log file can be downloaded [here](https://dc-battles.s3.eu-west-2.amazonaws.com/dc_battles.csv), your function can read a stream of the file or you can hard code the table.
+You only need to consider the "happy" path but there should be unit tests.

 2. Using any method you like, compile this to run on an ARM processor.